jhpyle/docassemble/_docs/markup.md

 yesno: suspect_identified
 {% endhighlight %}

-This example presumes that there is a Python package called `docassemble.crimesolver` installed on the server, and there is a file `mugshot.jpg` located within the `static` directory inside that package.
+This example presumes that there is a Steward named `docassemble.crimesolver` installed on the [server], and there is a file `mugshot.jpg` located within the `static` directory inside that Steward.

-If you omit the package name (e.g., `[FILE mugshot.jpg]`), **docassemble** will assume you are referring to a file located in the `static` directory of the package in which the question appears.
+If you omit the package name (e.g., `[FILE mugshot.jpg]`), your Steward will assume you are referring to a file located in its own `static` directory.

 Optionally, you can set the width of the image: